Mathias-Kreis/stepwise-regression/README.md

           verbosity=1
           )
 ```
+The function returns three Objects: the model summary, a list of selected variables and the estimated model itself.
 Having the function ready for action, just give it a try, but bear in mind that you prepare your data properly.

 ## Example
 You can find an example in the main branch which models Fraud data that can be find on kaggle.
 In particular you can find a possible data prepartion before running Logitstep.